-There are no transactions or balances with related parties other than transactions and balances with the Head office as disclosed throughout the financial statements.
+There are no transactions or balances with related parties other than transactions and balances with the Head office.
+Included in other liabilities is an amount of \$155,511 (2023 - \$155,064) due to the Head Office.

 14. Leases

 The following tables provide information for leases where the Branch is a lessee: